 Wearing A Headband: Zombies must wear a bandanna around their heads at all times.
 The Original Zombie does not need to wear a headband.

 Tagging: A tag is a firm touch to any part of a Human.
 After tagging a Human the Zombie must collect their ID card and report the tag.

-Getting Shot: When hit with a dart or a sock, a Zombie is stunned for 15 minutes.
+Getting Shot: When hit with a dart, a marshmallow, or a sock, a Zombie is stunned for 15 minutes.
 A stunned zombie may not interact with the game in any way.
 This includes shielding other zombies from bullets or continuing to run toward a human.
 If shot while stunned, the zombie’s stun timer is reset back to 15 minutes.

-Blasting Non-Players: Blasting non-players with darts is a bannable offense.
+Blasting Non-Players: Blasting non-players is a bannable offense.

 Non-Player Interference: People who are not registered participants may not directly interact with the game.
 This includes bringing food to humans or spying for either team.